SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 * `tprev` - the last timepoint
 * `uprev` - the value at the last timepoint

-The `p` is the type which is provided by the user as a keyword arg in `init`. `opts` holds all of the common solver options, and can be mutated to change the solver characteristics.
+The `p` is the data which is provided by the user as a keyword arg in `init`. `opts` holds all of the common solver options, and can be mutated to change the solver characteristics.
 For example, to modify the absolute tolerance for the future timesteps, one can do: